Uncertainty propagation¶

 Uncertainties with covariances¶

 PyCO2SYS does not currently have a generalised function for the complete process of propagating uncertainties that co-vary.
-However, it does allow you calculate the derivative of any result with respect to any argument.
-The syntax is similar as described above for uncertainties:
+However, it does allow the derivative of any result with respect to any argument to be calculated:

 co2s.get_grads(grads_of, grads_wrt)